-All applicant providers will receive an email confirming receipt of their application, after the application submission window has closed.
-This is purely to confirm the application has been received as it will not have been reviewed at this stage.
-An unannounced on-site inspection of applicant providers may be conducted at any time to determine compliance with the criteria for inclusion in the ILEP.
+Providers applying for additional programmes will receive an email confirming receipt of their application, after the application submission window has closed.
+This is purely to confirm the submission has been received as it will not have been reviewed at this stage.
+Only complete and accurate applications received during the application submission window will be considered.
+Incomplete and / or inaccurate applications will not be processed and applicants will be notified.
 Applications are processed by the ISD staff responsible for the ILEP and their findings presented to the ILEP Committee.
 The Department of Justice will determine which programmes are included in the ILEP, and will be advised in its decisions by the ILEP Committee, comprising of membership of the Departments of Justice and DFHERIS.
 Applications and information provided to the immigration authorities will be shared with members of the ILEP Committee.
 The ILEP Committee meet in advance of each ILEP update, although extraordinary meetings may also be held as required.